max-pfeiffer/rust-game-server-docker/examples/docker-compose-production/README.md

 It also can be utilised to run multiple Rust servers on one host.

 It contains the following features:
+* configures resource usage (CPU, memory)
+* sets the `pull_policy` to always, so docker compose pulls a new image when firing up the server
 * utilises a [Docker Volume](https://docs.docker.com/storage/volumes/) to persist the Rust server data
-* configures resource usage (CPU, memory)
 * creates a bind mount for the log file to make it accessible on the host system
 * uses an .env file to store secrets and configuration